wkumari/draft-vandergaast-edns-client-subnet/README.md

       of the ECS option based on black or white lists, rate limiting mechanisms, or any other logic implemented in the software.

-11. Sending the Option
+12. Sending the Option

    When implementing a Recursive Resolver, there are two strategies on deciding when to include an ECS option in a query.
 At this stage, it's not clear which strategy is best.

-Contavalli, et al.      Expires February 15, 2016              [Page 18]

-Internet-Draft        Client Subnet in DNS Queries           August 2015

-11.1.
+12.1.
 Probing

    A Recursive Resolver can send the ECS option with every outgoing query.
 However, it is RECOMMENDED that Resolvers remember which